 The CSS Profile gives students access to institutional aid from hundreds of schools.
-However, it is not free to complete.
-Many students are eligible for the CSS Profile fee waiver, which will save them money in the college application process.
+However, it is not free to complete, but if you’re eligible for the CSS Profile fee waiver, it will save you money in the college application process.
 Continue reading to learn more about who is eligible for a CSS Profile fee waiver and how to get one!

 What is the CSS Profile?